nlbdev/ValidateSpellCheckEpub/README.md

-# SpellCheck Epub
+# SpellCheck Epub ("Logisk sjekk")

 This is code for SpellCheck of Epub files

 ## Windows
 - Clone this repository.